awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/_index.md

 This lab focuses on optimizing [data patterns for sustainability](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/data-patterns.html) to reduce the provisioned storage required to support your workload, and the resources required to use it.

-In this lab you will find different independent module.
-Each of them will analyse a different dataset, with a different use case where data is used to achieve different business goals.
+In this lab you will find different independent modules.
+In each of them you will analyse a different dataset, with a different use case where data is used to achieve different business goals.

-From a sustainability perspective, you will learn how to trade off those needs with the best approach for *distribution*, *retention*, and *deletion* of your data, to **efficiently use your resources**.
+From a sustainability perspective, you will learn how to trade off those needs with the best approach for *availability*, *retention*, and *deletion* of your data, to **efficiently use your resources**.

 {{% notice note %}}
 **NOTE:** Each module is independent.
 You don't need to follow any order.